tiberray/BYOWCS61b/README.md

 # CS61B Project 3: Build Your Own World (BYOW)
-Overview
+Overview:

 This project, completed as part of UC Berkeley's CS61B (Data Structures) course, is an engine for generating and exploring pseudo-randomly generated 2D tile-based worlds.
 It involves the design and implementation of complex data structures and algorithms to create unique, explorable environments based on a given seed.
 Users can navigate these worlds, interact with elements, and save/load their progress.

-Features
+Features:

 Pseudo-random World Generation: Generates unique and diverse 2D tile-based worlds with distinct rooms, hallways, and outdoor spaces.

 Interactive Exploration: Allows users to navigate the generated world using keyboard inputs.

 Persistent Worlds: Implements functionality to save and load the state of a generated world, allowing users to continue their exploration.

-Heads-Up Display (HUD): Provides real-time information to the user, such as the type of tile currently under the mouse pointer.
+Heads-Up Display (HUD): Provides real-time information to the user, such as the amount of coins the user currently has.

 How to Run: